 It all sounds complex, but as Blanken said, "Being a cloud-based application, Salesforce is all about making the complex simpler."

-Since App Cloud was implemented at Telstra, one of the most transparent results has been the improvement to the book-to-bill ratio.
+Since Salesforce Platform was implemented at Telstra, one of the most transparent results has been the improvement to the book-to-bill ratio.